brct-james/guild-golems/README.md

 - - - v0: simply moving resources between locations, based on a set speed and capacity
 - - - summoning and getting info
 - - - `packing` & `storing` instructions specify what to load/unload to/from the golem's inventory from/to the locale's inventory | {"manifest": {"LOGS": 10,"HERBS": 15}}
+- Travel Info -> Itineraries Refactor
+- - itineraries stored like inventories, as a map, rather than accessing the golem for setting/getting travel info, simply access the itinerary
+- - - like inventories, calls to get all golem info need to lookup the relevant itinerary

 ### v0.3